mearleycf/react-todo/human-to-ai-knowledge-transfer.md

    - Status updates (JSON)
    - Metrics data (JSON)
    - Configuration files (YAML)
-   - Any data that needs to be parsed and processed by the factory system
+   - Any data that needs to be parsed and processed by the system

 #### (1.10.2) Format Selection Guidelines